 Ear mites are extremely contagious, and they also affect cats, rabbits, ferrets and other pets.
 Puppies often catch ear mites from their mother.
 If one pet has ear mites, all animals in contact with that pet must be treated to prevent reinfestation.
 When left untreated, ear mites can lead to infections of the middle and inner ear which can damage hearing or affect balance.

-Signs of Ear Mites
+Symptoms of Ear Mites in Puppies and Dogs

 Ear mites are the most common cause of ear inflammation—called otitis.
 You’ll see a brown crumbly debris in the ear canal and/or crust formation.
 Mites biting and crawling about inside the ear cause intense itching, and puppies typically shake their heads, dig at their ears, rub their heads against the floor or furniture, and may cry.